doughodson/OpenEaagles3rdParty/README.md

 -----

 * Visual Studio note: All included libraries have been compiled for a multi-threaded DLL runtime library.
 The libraries were compiled with:
-   * Visual Studio 2012 Update 3
+   * Visual Studio 2013 update 5
-   * Visual Studio 2013 Update 4
+   * Visual Studio 2015 update 2

 * Visual Studio 2015

-* Visual Studio 2015
    * To compile Protocol Buffers 2.6.1, you need to define "_SILENCE_STDEXT_HASH_DEPRECATION_WARNINGS"
-   * To compile Fox GUI 1.6.49, you need to define "HAVE_VSSCANF"

 Version Numbers
 ---------------